luisArandas/scons-libtorch-example/README.md

-# simple simple scons setup for libtorch with gpu access
+# simple scons setup for libtorch with gpu access

 simple scons setup for libtorch with gpu access<br> compiling on ubuntu 22.04 with global CUDA-11.4 install and 470 driver<br>